Board of Directors

 Digital ID & Authentication Council of Canada

-As President of the Digital ID & Authentication Council of Canada (DIACC), Joni builds on 15 plus years of experience in Digital Identity innovations and standards development.
-She helps DIACC to fulfill its vision of unlocking interoperability of public and private sector capabilities through the establishment of an identity trust framework that will grow Canada’s economy.
+(Visit Joni’s LinkedIn) Joni builds on 15-plus years of experience in Digital Identity innovations and standards development.
+She helps DIACC fulfill its vision of unlocking the interoperability of public and private sector capabilities by establishing an identity trust framework that will grow Canada’s economy.
 Joni builds impactful relationships and formalizes strategic partnerships between organizations.
-She has participated in committees and initiatives around the world including: OECD-ITAC, ISOC, IEEE, OASIS-SSTC, ISO SC27 WG5, and she has testified before the US Office of the National Coordinator for Health Information Technology Security and Privacy (ONC HITSP).
+She has participated in committees and initiatives around the world, including OECD-ITAC, ISOC, IEEE, OASIS-SSTC, ISO SC27 WG5, and she has testified before the US Office of the National Coordinator for Health Information Technology Security and Privacy (ONC HITSP).

 -